-What Can a Handyman Do in Columbiana in Columbiana County, Ohio?
+What Can a Handyman Do Without a License in Columbiana in Columbiana County, Ohio?

 In Ohio, most “handyman”/general home-improvement work is not licensed by the state, but Ohio DOES license certain specialty contractors at the state level (electrical, plumbing, HVAC/refrigeration, hydronics, and related trades).
 Even when a state contractor license isn’t required, you must still follow local building permit rules (city/county) and any local contractor registration that the City of Columbiana or other jurisdictions require.